The Licensing Act

 These guidelines are issued to assist local licensees to provide suitable fire safety measures in licensed premises for applications under the Licensing Act 2003.

-As part of the licensing process the applicant should include in their operating schedule the steps they will take to promote the 4 licensing objectives.
-The licensing objectives under the Act include public safety and the fire brigade will be consulted by the Licensing Authority on this aspect of the application.
-The operating schedule should therefore contain a Fire Risk Assessment highlighting any significant findings, arising out of the assessment and any remedial actions necessary.
+As part of the licensing process the applicant should include in their operating schedule the steps they will take to promote the four licensing objectives.
+The licensing objectives under the Act include public safety and the fire service will be consulted by the Licensing Authority on this aspect of the application.
+The operating schedule should therefore contain a fire risk assessment highlighting any significant findings, arising out of the assessment and any remedial actions necessary.

 Where existing legislation does not provide adequately for the safety of the public or club members the Licensing Authority may include additional conditions to ensure the safety of occupants.

 The licensee shall, to the best of his/her ability, maintain and keep good order and decent behaviour on the said premises during the time of the public entertainment and notwithstanding the generality of the foregoing the licensee shall provide an acceptable system of:

 - Identifying the number of persons present on the premises at any given moment in time

 - Stewarding the premises where the number of people admitted exceeds 50